tarasowski/learning-lambda-calculus/001_summary.md

 ### Repetition in imperative and functional languages

 * In imperative languages command may change the values associated with a names by previous commands so a new name is not necessarily introduced for each new command.
 In order to carry out several commands several times, those commands need to be duplicated.
-Instead, the same commands are preated.
+Instead, the same commands are repeated.
 Each name may be and usually will be associated with different values while a program is running.

 * For example, in order to find the sum of the N elements of array A we do not write: